pytroll/pygac/doc/source/methods.rst

 The reflectances are normalized by a factor (as a function of day of a year) to account for changing Earth-Sun distance.
-However, it is left to the user to apply further normalization using cosine of solar zenith angle (depending on application in question).
+However, it is left to the user to apply further normalization using cosine of solar zenith angle for example (depending on application in question).

 The thermal channel intercalibration is done from scratch, starting from obtaining Platinum Resistance Thermometer (PRT), space and Internal